villani-lab/ircolitis/analysis/README.md

 Our analysis output files are provided in the `output/` folder.

-The following scripts are most relevant for figure in the published article:
+The following scripts are most relevant for each figure in the published
+article:

 Figure 1